felixlinker/tamarin_openid4vp_ble/README.md

 ## Properties

+We argue that the spec should provide the following two properties.

 ### Secrecy

 > Whenever a wallet sends out a verifiable presentation, the adversary cannot obtain it, *unless* the receiving verifier is controlled by the adversary.